Learn more about Bob's Red Mill and the company's baking products, including their flours, breakfast items, and more.

-Located in Milwaukie, Oregon, just a few miles from where I grew up in Southeast Portland, I must have driven by the factory and the restaurant probably a hundred times throughout my life, but it didn’t really mean anything to me until I was older and more aware of the importance of eating healthier foods.
+Bob's Red Mill is located in Milwaukie, Oregon, just a few miles from where I grew up in Southeast Portland.
+I must have driven by the factory and the restaurant probably a hundred times throughout my life.
+But it didn't really mean anything to me until I was older and more aware of the importance of eating healthier food.

 I finally stepped through doors of Bob's Red Mill for the first time this fall.
 And I can tell you this: it's every bit as lovely, warm, and authentically health-conscious as you imagine it would be.

-Bob’s Red Mill rejects modern, technology-driven milling methods and believes what helps set its grains apart is the use of the same kinds of quartz mill stones used by master millers since early Roman times.
-Pictured below is one of the very first mill stones used by Bob’s Red Mill.
+Bob's Red Mill rejects modern, technology-driven milling methods.
+The Oregon-based company believes what helps set its grains apart is the use of the same kinds of quartz mill stones used by master millers since early Roman times.
+Pictured below is one of the very first mill stones used by Bob's Red Mill.

 It's a large, impressive facility, that is almost spotless.
 I love how it's a no-waste facility; even the grain sweepings from floor cleanings are sent to farmers for animal feed.
 How cool is that?

 Bob's Red Mill makes one of the largest lines of certified organic whole grain products in the country.
 From many different types of flours to corn grits, from pancake mixes to cereals and oats, every product is made with the same commitment to high quality wholesome natural goodness.